vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --affinity-vm-group=false</pre>

 When you specify `--affinity-vm-group=false`, vSphere Integrated Containers deletes the automatically created VM group from vSphere.

+## Set or Update Storage Quotas <a id="quota"></a>

+If you deployed a VCH with a storage quota, that limits the amount of space that a VCH can consume in the image store, you can modify the quota after deployment.
+You can also set a storage quota if you did not set one when you deployed the VCH.

+The `vic-machine configure --storage-quota` option functions in the same way as the equivalent `vic-machine create` option.
+For information about the `vic-machine create --storage-quota` option, see [Storage Quota](image_store.md#quota) in Specify the Image Datastore.

+<pre>$ vic-machine-<i>operating_system</i> configure
+    --target <i>vcenter_server_address</i>
+    --user Administrator@vsphere.local
+    --password <i>password</i>
+    --thumbprint <i>certificate_thumbprint</i>
+    --id <i>vch_id</i>
+    --storage-quota <i>new_limit</i></pre>

+To remove an existing storage quota from a VCH, so that the VCH can consume an unlimited amount of storage, set `--storage-quota 0`.

 ## Add Volume Stores <a id="volumes"></a>